Last Updated on February 19, 2022 by Paul Guzman

 The Purple Leaf Flowering Plum.
 The light lavender-pink blooms last about 2-3 weeks.
 Then it gives out dark purple foliage; thus the name.
-Deciduous.
+More Information about the Purple Leaf Plum.

-The purple leaf plum will turn a nice burgundy color after blooms have expired.
+The purple-leaf plum will turn a nice burgundy color after the blooms have expired.

 Fruit Trees that bloom early